The Last Savage: Performance history

 It was presented as part of the 2011 festival season by the Santa Fe Opera under conductor George Manahan directed by Ned Canty, with Anna Christy as Kitty, Daniel Okulitch as Abdul, Jennifer Zetlan as Sardula, Sean Panikkar as Kodanda, Thomas Hammons as the Maharajah, Jamie Barton as the Maharanee, and Kevin Burdette as Scattergood.
 Critical reception of the production was positive, with several critics calling for a re-examination of the piece.
+A reviewer of the March 2026 revival by Odyssey Opera in Boston hailed the work as "a neglected comedic masterwork" replete with "a buoyant overture, an array of striking solo arias and remarkable ensembles" rather than the fiasco of legend.

 Menotti reverts from the singing-speech of The Consul (derived according to the composer from Monteverdi) to reviving the means of the classical Italian comic opera of Cimarosa and Rossini, with recitative and aria, stanzas, and musical numbers.
 The score includes large ensembles where the characters stand motionless coloratura for the heroine.
 The Opera critic noted a "charming" solo for the 'savage' with the refrain "Je ne suis pas jaloux", which was vitiated by a duet immediately following in similar vein and rhythm.
 The second act's cocktail-party scene was described as "clever and calculated" and the first act "mostly jog-trot".